B-sirius/fullstack-demo/README.md

 And server will start at port `8000`

-### Init database
+### Migrate database

 **Under `server` path**

-To make the app functional, we need to init the database, creating the tables we need.
+To make the app functional, we need to migrate the database, creating the tables we need.

 ```
 yarn migrate